 Western University recognizes that our commitment to equity, diversity and inclusion is central to the University’s mandate as a research intensive institution of higher learning and a community leader.
-Western understands that our pursuit of research excellence and our commitment to equity, diversity and inclusion are compatible and mutually supporting.
+Western understands that our pursuit of research excellence and our commitment to equity, diversity and inclusion are mutually supporting.
 As such, Western is committed to achieving and maintaining an equitable representation amongst our Canada Research Chair holders, as well as within Western’s broader research enterprise.

 Our commitment to equity, diversity and inclusion is central to our strategic documents and established practices, including but not limited to the following:

 - Western's Strategic Plan, Achieving Excellence on the World Stage, sets a goal to "Increase diversity among our faculty and staff, including the recruitment and retention of designated employee groups (including women, visible minorities, Aboriginal persons, and persons with disabilities).”

 - Western's Indigenous Strategic Plan (ISP) has, as goals, to "increase Indigenous faculty members working at Western” and “through promotion and tenure and annual performance review processes, recognize additional demands placed on time and workload of Indigenous faculty members through involvement in a number of activities that support Indigenous education and scholarship across the institution.”
 The ISP also commits to “review strategies to reduce the gap in Aboriginal people’s representation.”
 An Implementation Task Force is currently (2017-18) identifying specific tactics for achieving these goals.